Penalties & Fines for Possession of Prescription Drugs in Wisconsin

 Two other commonly-abused prescription drugs are ketamine and Rohypnol.
 These are the so-called “date-rape drugs”.
 While ketamine and Rohypnol are categorized as Schedule III and Schedule IV Controlled Substances, respectively, they are likely to be accompanied by more-severe charges such as sexual assault or aggravated assault.

 College students convicted of prescription drug possession in Wisconsin may lose state and federal student aid, including subsidized loans.
 Students also risk losing private grants and scholarships.
-Medical or nursing students charged with illegal prescription drug possession in Wisconsin risk permanent disqualification from any necessary licensing to work in the medical industry.
+Medical or nursing students charged with illegal possession of prescription drugs in Wisconsin risk permanent disqualification from any licensing necessary to work in the medical industry.

 Specific prescription drugs regulated under the Controlled Substances Act are too numerous to list, however they are detailed in Chapter 961 of the Wisconsin State Statutes.